The Care Employer Award

 Haverhill Community Care

-The judges were extremely impressed with the level of dedication and support the organisation gave their services, by the sacrifice the home manager made moving into the service to ensure that people were kept safe.
+The judges were extremely impressed with the level of dedication and support the organisation gave their services, by the sacrifice the home care manager made moving into the service to ensure that people were kept safe.

 The Care Home Worker Award